vansh-2905/Clash-Crypto-Token/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with any enhancements, bug fixes, or new features.

-## License
-This project is open-source and available under the [MIT License](LICENSE).

----

-This README provides an overview of the project, installation instructions, usage details, and contributions guidelines, making it straightforward for others to understand and use the Clash-Crypto-Token project.